-The PacketCable MIBs Framework Specification follows the Internet Standard Management Framework described in RFC 3410 [20].
+The PacketCable MIBs Framework Specification follows the Internet Standard Management Framework described in RFC 3410 [19].
 Additionally, the following requirements have been considered in the design of the PacketCable MIB modules.

-- PacketCable devices must be compliant with DOCSIS 1.1 or DOCSIS 2.0; therefore PacketCable devices MUST support DOCSIS 1.1 or DOCSIS 2.0 MIBs as defined in section 6.1 of this document. - Take a minimalist approach for design of the PacketCable MIB modules, i.e., if other MIB modules define the same functions, then rely on these MIB modules rather than create new ones. - Organize MIB modules to support Embedded MTA (E-MTA).
+- PacketCable 1.0 devices must be compliant with DOCSIS 1.1 or DOCSIS 2.0; therefore PacketCable 1.0 devices MUST support DOCSIS 1.1 or DOCSIS 2.0 MIBs as defined in section 6.1 of this document. - Take a minimalist approach for design of the PacketCable MIB modules, i.e., if other MIB modules define the same functions, then rely on these MIB modules rather than create new ones. - Organize MIB modules to support both Embedded and Standalone MTA.
+Note that PacketCable 1.0 only requires Embedded MTA support, but support of Standalone MTA is planned for PacketCable 1.3. - Organize MIB modules so as to allow functional partitioning of DOCSIS (high-speed data) and PacketCable (voice) features. - DOCSIS 1.1 or DOCSIS 2.0 within PacketCable applications requires support of SNMPv3; therefore PacketCable MIB agents MUST comply with SNMPv3.

-- Organize MIB modules so as to allow functional partitioning of DOCSIS (high-speed data) and PacketCable (voice) features. - DOCSIS 1.1 or DOCSIS 2.0 within PacketCable applications requires support of SNMPv3 and SNMPv2; therefore PacketCable MIB agents MUST comply with SNMPv3 and SNMPv2. - PacketCable MIB modules MUST comply with SMIv2 as defined in IETF STD 58 [26].
+• PacketCable MIB modules MUST comply with SMIv2 as defined in IETF STD 58 [25].